marnec/ML/docs/pages/ML-4.5-linregImplementation.md

 ## scikit-learn
-Linear regression in `scikit-learn` is as easy as one line of code
+Linear regression in `scikit-learn` is as easy as one line of code.
+To keep this first example as easy as possible, I'm not going to split the data in training and dev sets.
+I'm just fitting the model to the whole dataset.
+In a real scenario, there should be a preliminary step of dataset splitting.

 ### Single feature
-In order for the linear dependency to be intuitively visualizable, we are going for now to drop the `rooms` column from the features
+In order for the first example to be as simple as possible and plottable, for now we drop the `rooms` column from the features and we are only left with the `sqf` column.
+This means that in this first example we are exploring linear dependency between the inhabitable surface and the price of a house.

 ```python